JanssenProject/jans/demos/jans-tarp/README.md

 [Demo Video](https://www.loom.com/share/b112b9c7214a4920812a2ebe9c36dbf5?sid=7a15d2e5-881e-4002-9b8c-902dd1d80cec)

 - This extension is for convenient testing of authentication flows on browser.
 - [Cedarling](https://docs.jans.io/head/cedarling/cedarling-overview/) is an embeddable stateful Policy Decision Point, or "PDP".
-Cedarling is integrated with Jans Tarp to make authorization post-authentication.
+Cedarling is integrated with Jans Tarp to make authorization decision post-authentication.

 ## Supporting Browser